c17r/em-keyboard/README.rst

 ✨🍰✨

-Why This Repo and not the original?
+Why This Repo and Not The Original?
 -----------------------------------
 Python 3 support has been broken for almost 2 years.
 It's been fixed in the repo but for some reason a new version haven't been released for it.
 This is to fill the gap; should `em` get updated this will go away.